 • Explain the distinctive opportunities you will pursue at Stanford.

 • If you are applying to both the MBA and MSx programs, use Essay B to address your interest in both programs.

 Now that question is succinct, and really says what they want to know.

-Similar to questions that have occupied this Stanford application slot for years, this question is a variation of a standard MBA goals question, as revealed in the bullet points after it.
+This question is a variation of a standard MBA goals question, as revealed in the bullet points after it.
 For this forward-looking question, you need say why you want an MBA.
 The best way to do so is in terms of your desired post-MBA professional direction.
 Then explain how Stanford’s program specifically will help you travel down that path.
-Note the emphasis in the bullet points about the “distinctive opportunities you will pursue at Stanford.”
+Note the bullet point about the “distinctive opportunities you will pursue at Stanford.”
 Do your homework.
 You need to know what are the distinctive characteristics of the Stanford MBA program or you simply can’t answer the question.